2016 Go Bowling 400: Driver comments

 Busch said afterwards that winning at Kansas was "pretty big – man, there’s been a lot of rough days here at Kansas, that’s for sure.
 A lot of good ones too, but I just can’t say enough about this team and everyone on this M&M’s Camry.
 This thing was awesome tonight.
 At the beginning and middle part of the race we weren’t great, but Adam Stevens (crew chief) and the guys, they just kept working on it.”

 Following his second-place finish, Harvick said his car towards the end "got tight, I hit a big piece of debris down there about six or seven laps into the run.
-From that point on I just got really tight…We overhauled this thing this morning to try to get it close.
+From that point on I just got really tight...We overhauled this thing this morning to try to get it close.
 They did a great job.”

 After finishing third, Kurt Busch said his team "battled hard.
 I was trying to find all the different lines on the track to find speed.
 We did a lot of things good and to win you’ve got to be great.
-We are right there, we are knocking on the door, but thanks to Haas Automation, Monster Energy, Chevrolet, everybody at Stewart-Haas it’s a great second and third place finish.
+It’s a great second and third place finish.
 We always want to win and we have been doing really good with this Tony Gibson (crew chief) led team.”